 Take your jointed head, and slip the joint hardware thru the neck opening.
-Now turn the body slightly inside out, so you can slip the 2nd neck disc and 2nd large washer over the hardware that is now sticking into the inside of the bear's body.
+Now turn the body slightly inside out, so you can slip the 2nd neck disc over the hardware that is now sticking into the inside of the bear's body.
 Now secure your joint. (turn the cotterpin, tighten the nut...)

 I attach the arms next, ending with the legs.
 To attach the limbs, take your awl or chopstick and gently poke a hole (separate the threads) at the joint markings.
-Make an opening just large enough for each cotterpin or bolt to go thru.
+Make an opening just large enough for each cotterpin to go thru.
 Attach the limb (Make sure it is facing in the correct direction!!).
-Now take limb disc & washer and slip them over the cotterpin or bolt on the inside of the body in the order listed.
+Now take limb disc and slip it over the cotterpin on the inside of the body in the order listed.
 Now, tighten each joint on the inside to secure each limb to the body.